ryanplusplus/mach.js/README.md

 # mach.js
-Simple mocking framework for Lua inspired by CppUMock and designed for readability
+Simple mocking framework for JavaScript inspired by CppUMock and designed for readability

 ## Mocking a Function